UM-Bridge/workshop/README.md

 #### William Hornsby: The use of turbulence surrogate models in plasma integrated modelling

 Abstract: Plasma micro-turbulence is one of the dominant transport mechanisms of heat from the core of a fusion power plant.
 Direct numerical calculation of the micro-instabilities that form turbulence is computationally expensive and is a significant bottleneck in integrated plasma modelling, in which the many physical processes are coupled to predict reactor-level behaviour and to optimise operational scenarios of fusion power plants.
 The considerable number of geometric and thermodynamic parameters, the interactions that influence the turbulence and the resolutions needed to accurately resolve these turbulent modes, makes direct numerical simulation for parameter space exploration computationally extremely challenging.
 However, this makes it suitable for surrogate modelling, where speed ups of up to 105 are possible making rapid scenario development a possibility.
 In this talk the integrated plasma modelling use-case will be introduced as well as the turbulence surrogate modelling efforts at UKAEA, including how the models are integrated into larger workflows.

+#### Vikas Kurapti: Fused ensembles of dynamic‑rupture earthquake simulations to accelerate Bayesian inference

+Understanding earthquake dynamics is essential for seismic hazard assessment and risk mitigation.
+In this context, Bayesian inference yields valuable insights into model parameters through a combination of simulation models and real-world data.
+Such Bayesian parameter inference with uncertainty quantification (UQ) requires numerous simulation runs and is therefore often computationally out of reach.
+Already a single high-fidelity earthquake simulation -- governed by a linear hyperbolic seismic wave equation coupled nonlinearly to a friction law -- is computationally expensive.
+In this study, we investigate the use of fused ensemble simulations as a means to accelerate large earthquake simulation workflows and UQ studies.
+Via fused ensembles, we turn the element-local small sparse/ dense matrix operations into tensor contractions working on a dense rank-3 tensor and sparse matrices.
+These are executed with better computational efficiency on CPUs, due to better exploitation of SIMD instructions.
+We implement and evaluate this approach in SeisSol, a high-performance computing software for simulation of complex earthquake events, which implements an Arbitrary high-order DERivative Discontinuous Galerkin (ADER-DG) scheme.
+Our results demonstrate that fused simulations can be up to 4.56 times faster than with single execution -- though depending strongly on discretization order, size of the problem and compute architecture.
+For a full UQ example workflow, we demonstrate savings of 35% of node hours for the entire workflow.